KEZI: Programming

-In March 2010, newscasts began originating from a temporary set in the newsroom while a new set was constructed and other upgrades were made to prepare for HD.
-Chambers Communications' cancellation of long-form newscasts at KOHD, KEZI's sister station in Bend, facilitated the upgrade.
-On April 26 of that year, KEZI became the first Eugene station to broadcast local news in high definition; newscasts on KVAL, KMTR, and KLSR-TV remained in 16:9 enhanced definition widescreen until 2020.

-KEZI 9+ Nonstop News (2011–13)
+Digital subchannels

 KEZI introduced a 24-hour local-news service, KEZI 9+ Nonstop News, on over-the-air digital channel 9.2 in January 2011.
 It broadcasts local news and a three-hour block of children's programming to comply with FCC requirements for educational programs.
 That autumn, 9+ began airing the Friday Night Blitz Game of the Week, local live telecasts of high-school football.
 This was followed by the Roundball Wrap Game of the Week, local live telecasts of high-school basketball, during the winter of 2012.
 Both programs are similar to those broadcast by sister station KDRV NewsWatch 12+.

-Live Well Network Western Oregon (2013–14)

 On September 9, 2013, KEZI 9.2 replaced KEZI 9+ with Live Well Network Western Oregon.
 Live Well Network is a home, health and lifestyle high-definition digital subchannel network owned by Disney-ABC Television Group and operated by the ABC Owned Television Stations.
 KEZI stopped carrying the subchannel on October 31, 2014.

-MeTV Western Oregon (2014–present)

 KEZI 9.2 began airing MeTV, which carries shows from the 1950s through the 1980s, the following day.
 MeTV Western Oregon is broadcast over the air on channel 9.2, on Charter channel 186, Comcast channel 309 and on Country Vision Cable 24.
 KEZI continues to carry the Friday Night Blitz and Roundball Wrap Game of the Week on channel 9.2.